mpolden/lftpq/README.md

 `Filters` is a list of patterns used when excluding directories.
 A directory matching any of these patterns will be excluded from the queue. `Filters` has precedence over `Patterns`.

+`Replacements` is a list of replacements that can be used to replace misspellings or incorrect casing in media titles. `Pattern` is a regular expression and `Replacement` is the replacement string.
+If multiple replacements are given, they will be processed in the order they are listed.

 `PostCommand` specifies a command for post-processing of the queue.
 The queue will be passed to the command on stdin, in JSON format.
 Leave empty to disable.